covid-19-alliance/covid-19-alliance.github.io/Terms_of_Use.md

 ## Data uploaded by you

 If you upload data to the COVID-19 Workbench for your own use, you represent and warrant that: (a) such data does not contain personal data; (b) you have all rights, title, and interest in and to such data required to upload and use such data on the COVID-19 Workbench; (c) to the best of your knowledge such data does not and will not infringe, violate, or misappropriate any third-party rights; and (d) you have all full and proper consents, permissions, approvals, authorizations, and legal bases necessary to permit the disclosure, transfer (including cross-border transfer), storage, maintenance, and use of such data on the COVID-19 Workbench.

+## Supplemental terms – Driver Project 1

+Workbench Data used for Driver Project 1 will be limited to anonymized safety and efficacy endpoints data summarized by defined subgroups (the Driver Project 1 Data).
+To become an authorized user of Driver Project 1 Data, you must be working in the field of scientific inquiry applicable to vaccines or therapies for COVID-19, SARS-COV-2, or other pathogens and conditions related to COVID-19 and SARS-COV-2.
+If you are authorized to access Driver Project 1 Data, by accessing such data you agree to:

+1\.
+Access and use the Driver Project 1 Data only for non-commercial secondary research, information sharing, and publication uses relating to the Purpose and only so long as you remain an authorized user.

+2\.
+Not conduct, either directly or indirectly through a third-party service provider, any clinical trials or other commercial activities using the Driver Project 1 Data (or improvements thereto).

+3\.
+Not sublicense any Driver Project 1 Data to a third party for the conduct of any clinical trials or other commercial activities.

 ## Service integrity